Closed form estimates for missing counts in multidimensional incomplete tables: Introduction

 \section{Introduction}

-The analysis of contingency tables with missing data, also called incomplete tables, is of practical interest in statistics.
+Contingency tables are frequently used for the display and analysis of categorical data.
+Missing data in such tables pose a common problem in various epidemiological studies, clinical trials and social science studies.
+The results of analyses that improperly treat missing data can be biased and imprecise obscuring the underlying phenomena.
+So, the analysis of contingency tables with missing data, also called incomplete tables, is of practical interest.
 The two types of counts in such tables are (i) fully observed counts and (ii) partially classified margins (nonresponses).
-A systematic study of missing data involves three types of missingness mechanisms proposed in the literature (see \cite{Ref9}): missing completely at random (MCAR), missing at random (MAR) and not missing at random (NMAR).
+A systematic study of missing data involves three types of missingness mechanisms proposed in the literature (see Little and Rubin (2002)): missing completely at random (MCAR), missing at random (MAR) and not missing at random (NMAR).
 If the probability (of an observation being missing) is independent of both observed and unobserved data, then a mechanism is said to be MCAR.
 It is called MAR if conditional on the observed data, the probability is independent of unobserved data, and NMAR if the probability depends only on unobserved data.
 For likelihood inference, nonresponses are classified as either ignorable (when the missing data mechanism is MAR or MCAR) or nonignorable (when the missing data mechanism is NMAR).

-According to \cite{Ref9}, an incomplete table may be analyzed using mainly the following techniques: complete case analysis (using only the fully observed counts), weighting, imputation and modelling.
-Among them, modelling is preferable since it reveals the underlying missing data mechanism and allows sensitivity analysis, that is, test the effect of assumptions about the mechanism on inference.
-Various types of models for analyzing incomplete tables include a recursive system of log-linear models, a linear model for non-response, a model for marginal homogeneity when data are missing at random, and log-linear models (see \cite{Ref3} and references therein).
-Also, weighted least squares, maximum likelihood (ML), and Bayesian techniques are some of the estimation methods used.
-Log-linear models have generally been used to study missing data mechanisms in incomplete tables (see \cite{Ref1}, \cite{Ref3}, \cite{Ref13}, \cite{Ref5}, (\cite{Ref6, Ref7})).
+According to Little and Rubin (2002), an incomplete table may be analyzed using mainly the following techniques: complete case analysis (using only the fully observed counts), weighting, imputation and modelling.
+Various types of models for analyzing such incomplete tables are available in the literature, for example, the pattern-mixture model (see Little (1993), Park and Brown (1994), Forster and Smith (1998)) and the selection model (see Fay (1986), Baker and Laird (1988), Little and Rubin (2002)).
+Log-linear models have generally been used to study missing data mechanisms in incomplete tables (see Baker and Laird (1988), Baker, Rosenberger and Dersimonian (1992), Smith, Skinner and Clarke (1999), Clarke (2002), Clarke and Smith (2004, 2005)).
+Some of the estimation methods used are weighted least squares, maximum likelihood (ML) and Bayesian techniques.